Contact Us Today for Skin Cancer Reconstructive Surgery

 - Slightly elevated scars or growths

-Of course, there are many more skin anomalies that could signify basal cell carcinoma.
-However, those listed in this article are the ones frequently linked to basal cell carcinoma, according to physicians with Skin Cancer Reconstructive Surgery Los Angeles Treatment and other practitioners in the Los Angeles County area.
+Of course, there are many more skin anomalies that could signify BCC.
+However, those listed in this article are the ones frequently linked to the cancer, according to physicians with reconstructive surgery in Los Angeles.
+Treatment and other practitioners in the area.
 That said, many of these same physicians will prescribe electrosurgery or Mohs surgery as a treatment for patients with BCC.
 And the decision to use one or the other will likely be predicated on how far the patient’s skin cancer has advanced.

 Physicians With Mohs Plastic Surgeon Los Angeles Weigh in on the Differences Between Electrosurgery and Mohs Surgery

 Electrosurgery – Despite the name, electrosurgery is not quite as invasive as some people might think.
-This approach to treating and curing basal cell carcinoma entails scraping or shaving off the cancer growths on the skin with what is known as a curette.
+This approach to treating and curing BCC entails scraping or shaving off the cancer growths on the skin with what is known as a curette.
 For reference, a curette is a sharp medical instrument that has a ring-shaped tip attached to it.
-From there, the physician will use a chemical agent, such as Cisplatin, Busulfan, or Altretamine, for example, to kill off any cancer cells left behind.
-This procedure, according to several MOHs plastic surgeon Los Angeles physicians, is a go-to for treating patients with early-stage BCC.
+From there, the physician will use a chemical agent, such as Cisplatin, Busulfan, or Altretamine, to kill off any cancer cells left behind.
+This procedure, according to several MOHs plastic surgeon physicians, is a go-to for treating patients with early-stage BCC.

 It is worth noting that radiation therapy and cryosurgery are also treatment options that many physicians will recommend to patients with BCC.

 What Happens If Basal Cell Carcinoma Goes Untreated?